Medidata Blog

 Digital tools, like EDC, can have a big impact in these early-stage trials.
 Leveraging these tools earlier will position successful drugs to rapidly move into the next phase, giving studies a head start compared to the competition.

 Rather than manually or disparately monitoring a small group of healthy volunteers via paper or an Excel spreadsheet, EDC allows investigators to shift their focus to the patients rather than on managing data.
 This is key as patients need close monitoring at this stage.
-Even though these trials involve a smaller group of participants, the amount of data collected on each individual is still extensive.
+Even though these trials involve a smaller group of patients, the amount of data collected on each individual is still extensive.

 EDC systems also enhance data quality through automatic validation checks and query workflows.
 And should any amendments be necessary, like dosing levels, EDC ensures an audit trail, traceable mid-study changes, and continuous data capture.